 In order to receive a graduate degree from Wilfrid Laurier University, students must meet:

-- all requirements of the department, school, faculty or university college in which they are registered;
+- all requirements of the department, school, faculty or seminary in which they are registered;

-- all regulations of the Faculty of Graduate and Postdoctoral Studies;
+- all regulations of the Faculty of Graduate Studies;

 - all financial obligations to the university.